rack/rack/CONTRIBUTING.md

 git push origin my-feature-branch -f
 ```

-#### Check on Your Pull Request
+## Check on Your Pull Request

-Go back to your pull request after a few minutes and see whether it passed muster with Travis-CI.
-Everything should look green, otherwise fix issues and amend your commit as described above.
+Go back to your pull request after a few minutes and see whether it passed
+tests with GitHub Actions.
+Everything should look green, otherwise fix issues and
+amend your commit as described above.

-#### Be Patient
+## Be Patient

-It's likely that your change will not be merged and that the nitpicky maintainers will ask you to do more, or fix seemingly benign problems.
-Hang on there!
+It's likely that your change will not be merged and that the nitpicky
+maintainers will ask you to do more, or fix seemingly benign problems.
+Hang in
+there!

-#### Thank You
+## Thank You

 Please do know that we really appreciate and value your time and work.
+We love
-We love you, really.
+you, really.